liconiferous/lab2/README.md

 3. “Error fetching assignments” on UI
    - Confirm the server is running (npm run dev) and check browser console/network tab.

+## Reflections
+A challenge I faced was ensuring the React frontend updated automatically every minute with new data from the backend.
+I solved this by implementing a client-side timer using setInterval to periodically fetch and update the data using Axios, ensuring real-time.